saturn-lab/Data-Systems/README.md

 # Data System Learning

-An Pracitce approach to learn data systems, such as database and NoSQL etc.
+An Pracitce approach to learn data systems, such as database, NoSQL and NewSQL etc.

 ## Data Systems principle